Mass media social marketing campaigns

 Make Healthy Normal

-The first phase of the Make Healthy Normal campaign targeted adults who were overweight or obese or at risk of developing chronic disease because they did not meet healthy eating or physical activity guidelines.
+The NSW Make Healthy Normal campaign targeted adults with overweight or obesity, or at risk of developing chronic disease, because they did not meet healthy eating or physical activity guidelines.
 The first phase of the campaign aired in five bursts between November 2015 and June 2016 and centred on two television advertisements, supported by print, outdoor and digital advertising.
-Campaign messages focused on the ‘problem’ of unhealthy lifestyles becoming normalised and the ‘solution’ of suggested simple lifestyle changes.17 For example, encouraging smaller portions, increased consumption of fruit and vegetables and water, and less sitting.
+Campaign messages focused on the ‘problem’ of unhealthy lifestyles becoming normalised and the ‘solution’ of suggested simple lifestyle changes.42 For example, encouraging smaller portions, increased consumption of fruit and vegetables and water, and less sitting.
+An evaluation found phase one of the campaign increased knowledge on the risks of being overweight and the benefits of lifestyle changes.42